micmejia/bible-dump/NKJV/Matthew/Matt 5.md

 For I say to you, that unless your righteousness exceeds _the righteousness_ of the scribes and Pharisees, you will by no means enter the kingdom of heaven. ## Murder Begins in the Heart

 ###### 21
-"You have heard that it was said to those [^d]of old, 'You shall not murder, and whoever murders will be in danger of the judgment.'
+"You have heard that it was said to those of old, 'You shall not murder, and whoever murders will be in danger of the judgment.'

 ###### 22
-But I say to you that whoever is angry with his brother [^e]without a cause shall be in danger of the judgment.
-And whoever says to his brother, 'Raca!'[^f] shall be in danger of the council.
-But whoever says, [^g]'You fool!' shall be in danger of [^h]hell fire.
+But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
+And whoever says to his brother, 'Raca!' shall be in danger of the council.
+But whoever says, 'You fool!' shall be in danger of hell fire.

 ###### 23
 Therefore if you bring your gift to the altar, and there remember that your brother has something against you,